 HW 5: shell

 To get help during CADE help hours, please use the CS 4400 Help Queue.

-Help hours in the CADE lab and using the Help Queue:
+Help hours in the CADE lab and using the Help Queue (except during lab sessions):

 The objective of this course is to help students bridge the gap between high-level programming and actual computer systems: processors, the memory hierarchy, operating systems, compilers, linkers, assemblers, networks, and more.
 Our basic goal is to understand how a computer works, so that as programmers we can make it work efficiently.
 Thus, this course is an introduction to computer systems from a programmer’s point of view.